jerrymarshall2004/cs50labs/gitIntro/README.md

 {% video https://youtu.be/rPT93lAVYfk %}

-To avoid any conflicts, always "pull" the repo to your local machine.
+__To avoid any conflicts, always "pull" the repo to your local machine.
 This will update any cloud based changes onto your local machine.
+Do this before you start making changes to your local repo.
+Otherwise you will get ugly conflicts!__

 ```
 git pull origin MyBioV1
 ```
+The changes that were made in the cloud should now be changed in your local repo!